 - IP Address.
 The LAN IP address of the router. - IP Subnet Mask.
 The LAN subnet mask of the router.
 Combined with the IP address, the IP subnet mask allows a device to know which other addresses are local to it, and which must be reached through a gateway or router. - RIP Direction.
 RIP allows a router to exchange routing information with other routers.
 The RIP Direction selection controls how the router sends and receives RIP packets.
-Both is the default. - When set to Both or Out Only, the router broadcasts its routing table periodically. - When set to Both or In Only, the router incorporates the RIP information that it receives. - When set to None, the router does not send any RIP packets and ignores any RIP packets received. - RIP Version.
+Both is the default. - When set to Both or In Only, the router incorporates the RIP information that it receives. - When set to Both or Out Only, the router broadcasts its routing table periodically. - RIP Version.
 This controls the format and the broadcasting method of the RIP packets sent by the router.
 (It recognizes both formats when receiving.)
-The default setting is RIP-1. - RIP-1 is universally supported.
+The default setting is Disabled.

+- RIP-1 is universally supported.
 RIP-1 is usually adequate unless you have an unusual network setup. - RIP-2B carries more information than RIP-1 and uses subnet broadcasting. - RIP-2M carries more information than RIP-1 and uses multicasting.